 \section{Data Analysis}

-Warfarin, commonly called a ``blood thinner'', is one of the most broadly used oral anticoagulant agents to treat blood clots and prevent forming new harmful blood clots to decrease the risk of heart attack or stroke.
-The appropriate dose level of warfarin makes a great influence on treatment effects.
-However, the proper dose level of warfarin is difficult to determine because it varies among patients with different health status.
+Warfarin, commonly known as a ``blood thinner'', is one of the most broadly used oral anticoagulant agents to treat blood clots and prevent forming new harmful blood clots to decrease the risk of heart attack or stroke.
+The appropriate dose level of warfarin significantly affects the treatment effects.
 Hence, we apply our proposed methods to the dataset provided by \cite{international2009estimation} to estimate the optimal dose level.
-The International Warfarin Pharmacogenetics Consortium provided one of the most comprehensive and public datasets consisting of clinical and pharmacogenetic covariates.
-We acquire both the pharmacogenetic and clinical data including height, weight, age, race, phenytoin, carbamazepine, amiodarone, VKORC1 genotype, and CYP2C9 genotype.
-The international normalized ratio is the primary outcome to measure the safety and efficiency of the dose level of warfarin.
-For patients prescribed warfarin, the target INR is around 2.5.
-To convert the international normalized ratio to a measurement responding to the warfarin dose level, we construct the reward $\mathcal{R} = -|2.5-\text{International Normalized Ratio}|$.
-After excluding missing observations, we obtain the training data with 1703 patients. it has been shown in \cite{international2009estimation} that the data were collected from observational studies instead of using random dose assignment, thus we simply adjust for the propensity score $P(A \mid X)$ using the same approach described in \cite{zhu2015boosting}.
+The International Warfarin Pharmacogenetics Consortium provided one of the most comprehensive and public datasets of clinical and pharmacogenetic covariates.
+We acquire both the pharmacogenetic and clinical data, including height, weight, age, race, phenytoin, carbamazepine, amiodarone, VKORC1 genotype, and CYP2C9 genotype.
+To measure the reward, we consider $\mathcal{R} = -|2.5-\text{International Normalized Ratio}|$, where the international normalized ratio is the primary outcome to measure the safety and efficiency of the dose level of warfarin.
+For patients prescribed warfarin, the target INR is around $2.5$.
+After excluding missing observations, we obtain the data with $2344$ patients.

-To well apply the proposed methods, determining the structural dimension is a necessary and non-trivial task.
-For the pseudo-direct learning, we adopt the validated information criterion proposed by \cite{ma2015validated}.
-The minimizer of the validated information criterion is a consistent estimator for the true structural dimension.
-For the direct learning method, we treat the structural dimension $d$ as a tuning parameter.
-Applying these two methods to the warfarin dataset, we found that $d=1$ achieves the best fitting for both methods.
-Hence, for all subsequent analysis, $d=1$ is set.
+It has been shown in \cite{international2009estimation} that the data were collected from observational studies instead of a randomized dose assignment.
+Hence, when necessary, such as the pseudo-direct learning and K-O-learning, we adjust for the propensity score $P(A \mid X)$ using the same approach described in \cite{zhu2015boosting}.
+Determining the structural dimension is a practically important task.
+Several approaches are possible.
+For example, we may treat the number of dimensions as a tuning parameter and select it through cross-validation.
+Another possible approach is to perform model selection using a BIC type of criterion in \citep{zhu2006sliced,feng2013partial} for determining the structure dimension.
+Besides, we can also follow a modified information criterion method developed in \cite{ma2015validated}.
+The details are given in Supplementary Material.
+After applying this method, we found that $d=1$ achieves the best fitting performance for all proposed approaches.
+Hence, for all subsequent analyses, we set $d=1$.